-Estonia has begun easing restrictions in place in Estonia to restrtict the spread of coronavirus?
-Read our overview and do not forget to remain vigilant about social distancing, wash your hands, stay home when sick, and follow the safety guidelines in different establishments.
+What are the different restrictions in place in Estonia to restrtict the spread of coronavirus?
+Read our overview and do not forget to remain vigilant about social distancing, wash your hands, stay home when sick, and follow the safety rules of the different establishments.
 Let's all help keep each other safe!

 Below is a summary of the latest restrictions and guidelines in place in Tallinn, Estonia.
 The most precise and up-to-date information is available on the website of the Estonian Ministry of Foreign Affairs (travelling) and the official coronavirus crisis portal Kriis.ee.

 The official crisis portal www.kriis.ee is available in Estonian, English, and Russian.
 You can also call the crisis hotline at 1247 (+372 600 1247).
 For medical advice, please call the family doctors' helpline at 1220 (+372 634 6630, open 24h/7 in Estonian and Russian, in English every day from 15:00 to 17:00).

 What to know before your arrival to Tallinn, Estonia?

 Estonia's borders are open to passengers with no symptoms arriving from the European Union and the Schengen Area and selected non-European countries.